MindNode Triad

 Export

-On the iPhone, tap the action button in the toolbar (it's the circle with the three dots), from the drop-down menu select File and then Export.
-Now select the file format you want to export to and adjust the settings.
-Next, tap on "Send to app..." and choose the app you want to send it to.
+On the iPhone, tap the action button in the toolbar (it's the circle with the three dots), and from the drop-down menu, select Export.

-On the iPad, tap the document name and from the drop-down menu select Export.
 Now select the file format you want to export to and adjust the settings.
-Next, tap on "Send to app..." and choose the app you want to send it to.
+Tap on "Export" and choose the app you want to send it to (AirDrop, Messages, etc.) or save it to your preferred location.

 Different formats